fwyzard/cmssw/DataFormats/SoATemplate/README.md

 The template shared by layouts and parameters are:
 - Byte aligment (defaulting to the nVidia GPU cache line size (128 bytes))
-- Alignment enforcement (`Relaxed` or `Enforced`).
+- Alignment enforcement (`relaxed` or `enforced`).
 When enforced, the alignment will be checked at construction time, and the accesses are done with compiler hinting (using the widely supported `__builtin_assume_aligned` intrinsic).
 In addition, the views also provide access parameters: